MoTarek2/Phone-use-detection-Models/README.md

 2. **Texting** (Right/Left hand)
 3. **Calling** (Right/Left hand)

 This repository contains two different modeling approaches—**EfficientNetB2** and **MobileNetV2**—allowing for a comparison between high-accuracy feature extraction and lightweight, edge-optimized performance.
-This project also serves as a technical demonstration for professional freelance AI and computer vision development.
+This project also serves as a technical demonstration for professional AI and computer vision development.

 ---